Jammy6903/Blackened-Transparency/README.md

 Make theme easily customisable

 # Modules
 The modules folder contains small themes I'm working on.
+You can enable these themes with any other themes. and they should work.

 Channel list hider - hides the channel list until you hover over the server list.